Dubbing: Croatia

-North Macedonia

-North Macedonia dubbed many cartoons in Macedonian, but they also air some Serbian dubs.
-Children's programs are airing dubbed (in Macedonian or Serbian), while every other program is subtitled (in Macedonian).
-They use Serbian dubs for Disney movies, because there are no Macedonian Disney dubs.
+On 1 October 2008, Nova TV launched its sister channel Mini TV, the first Croatian television channel for children with programming entirely dubbed into Croatian.
+RTL followed suit with the launch of RTL Kockica in 2014.

+Since the 2010s, the dubbing of live-action television series and films aimed at children, teenagers and young adults has been on the rise.
+With the launch of Nickelodeon's Croatian audio track in 2011, Studio NET was the first in Croatia to focus on "serious production of live-action dubbing," with most of Nickelodeon's major teen live-action titles such as iCarly (2007–2012), Sam & Cat (2013–2014), The Thundermans (2013–2018) and Victorious (2010–2013) receiving a Croatian dub.
+With the rise of streaming television in the 2020s, NET and various other studios also began producing Croatian dubs for Netflix; although the focus is still on dubbing animated series and films, a notable amount of live-action programming aimed at younger audiences has also been dubbed for Netflix, such as Chupa (2023), Geek Girl (2024), Heartstopper (2022–2024), I Woke Up a Vampire (2023), Matilda the Musical (2022) and Spy Kids: Armageddon (2023).

 Portugal

 In Portugal, dubbing was banned under a 1948 law as a way of protecting the domestic film industry and reducing access to culture as most of the population was illiterate.
 Until 1994, animated movies, as well as other TV series for children, were shown subtitled in Portugal along with imported Brazilian Portuguese dubs due to the lack of interest from Portuguese companies in the dubbing industry.
 This lack of interest was justified, since there were already quality dubbed copies of shows and movies in Portuguese made by Brazilians.
-The Lion King was the first feature film to be dubbed in European Portuguese rather than strictly Brazilian Portuguese.
-Currently, all movies for children are dubbed in European Portuguese.
+The Lion King was the first feature film to be dubbed in European Portuguese.
+Currently, all movies for children are dubbed.
 Subtitles are preferred in Portugal, used in every foreign-language documentary, TV series and film.
 The exception to this preference is when children are the target audience.

-While on TV, children's shows and movies are always dubbed, in cinemas, films with a clear juvenile target can be found in two versions, one dubbed (identified by the letters V.P. for versão portuguesa - "Portuguese version") and another subtitled version (V.O. for versão original - "original version").
-This duality applies only to juvenile films.
-Others use subtitles only.
-While the quality of these dubs is recognized (some have already received international recognition and prizes), original versions with subtitles are usually preferred by the adults.
-Presently, live action series and movies are always shown in their original language format with Portuguese subtitles.
-Streaming services also offer some content for adults dubbed in European Portuguese, although there they provide an option to select the original language.
-There are also a few examples of Anime who were dubbed in European Portuguese (i.e. Dragon Ball and Naruto) Netflix is now offering foreign language films aimed at older audiences and TV series (M/12, M/14 and M/16) dubbed into European Portuguese in addition to offering the original version with subtitles.